OpenEvalProject/evals/manuscripts/elife-99282/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0278r4c85 Department of Tuberculosis, The First Affiliated Hospital of Xinxiang Medical University Weihui China
+1. Department of Tuberculosis, The First Affiliated Hospital of Xinxiang Medical University Weihui China ([ROR:0278r4c85](https://ror.org/0278r4c85))
-2. https://ror.org/038hzq450 Department of Pathogenic Biology, School of Basic Medical Science, Xinxiang Medical University Xinxiang China
+2. Department of Pathogenic Biology, School of Basic Medical Science, Xinxiang Medical University Xinxiang China ([ROR:038hzq450](https://ror.org/038hzq450))

 † Corresponding author

 ## Abstract

 Increasing researches reveal gut microbiota was associated with the development of tuberculosis (TB).
 How to prevent or reduce Mycobacterium tuberculosis colonization in the lungs is a key measure to prevent TB.
 However, the data on gut microbiota preventing Mycobacterium colonization in the lungs were scarce.
-Here, we established the clindamycin-inducing intestinal microbiome dysbiosis and fecal microbial transplantation models in mice to identify gut microbiota’s effect on Mycobacterium ’s colonization in the mouse lungs and explore its potential mechanisms.
+Here, we established the clindamycin-inducing intestinal microbiome dysbiosis and fecal microbial transplantation models in mice to identify gut microbiota’s effect on Mycobacterium’s colonization in the mouse lungs and explore its potential mechanisms.
 The results showed that clindamycin treatment altered the diversity and composition of the intestinal bacterial and fungal microbiome, weakened the trans-kingdom network interactions between bacteria and fungi, and induced gut microbiome dysbiosis in the mice.
 Gut microbiota dysbiosis increases intestinal permeability and enhances the susceptibility of Mycobacterium colonization in the lungs of mice.
 The potential mechanisms were gut microbiota dysbiosis altered the lung transcriptome and increased Nos2 expression through the ‘gut–lung axis’.
 Nos2 high expression disrupts the intracellular antimicrobial and anti-inflammatory environment by increasing the concentration of nitric oxide, decreasing the levels of reactive oxygen species and Defb1 in the cells, and promoting Mycobacteria colonization in the lungs of mice.
 The present study raises a potential strategy for reducing the risks of Mycobacteria infections and transmission by regulating the gut microbiome balance.

 ## Introduction